shtayeb/go-web-starter/internal/tests/README.md

 Key configuration values for testing:
 - `APP_ENV=test`
+- `DATABASE_TYPE=postgres` (or `sqlite`)

 ## Troubleshooting

 ### Docker Not Running
-If you see errors about Docker not being available, make sure Docker Desktop or Docker Engine is running.
+If you see errors about Docker not being available when using PostgreSQL, make sure Docker Desktop or Docker Engine is running.

+### SQLite Driver Issues
+If you encounter SQLite driver issues, ensure the `github.com/mattn/go-sqlite3` package is properly installed and the CGO is enabled.

 ## Best Practices

-1. **Use testcontainers for CI/CD** to ensure consistent, isolated test environments
+1. **Use testcontainers for CI/CD** (PostgreSQL) to ensure consistent, isolated test environments
-2. **Use existing database for local development** for faster feedback loops
+2. **Use SQLite for local development** for fastest feedback loops
+3. **Use existing PostgreSQL database** for comprehensive testing with realistic data
-3. **Clean up test data** properly in test teardown functions
+4. **Clean up test data** properly in test teardown functions
+5. **Test with both database types** to ensure compatibility